AdamBoley/Project-Beergate/README.md

     - This renders the justification moot
     - However, could use an AdminUpdateReview view that does not use the methods, and hence does not auto-disapprove the review

+- In UserReviewForm, apply bootstrap to RadioSelect widget - name, class, etc

 - floated card content becomes misaligned at smaller screen sizes - set float active only at larger breakpoints
 - Place My Reviews, Sign-out and Change Password behind a Account actions dropdown menu to make navbar less busy

-- review reviews/admin.py to see if more terms need to be added to the control variables.
-- In UserReviewForm, apply bootstrap to RadioSelect widget - name, class, etc
 - add more content to search results and user reviews pages in the same vein as index

 - update data model with a OPTIONAL field for where a beer may be purchased.
 'If you bought this beer online, where did you buy it from?' - encourages traffic to brewery websites

 - move sorting menu from navbar to its own navbar only on the index page - perhaps use a def get method to render a custom context that informs/reminds the user of the criteria they are filtering/sorting by.
 - Footer
 - In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return